dylangentile/Simplang/Spec.md

 The default initializations are as follows

 For any numeric type (int8-int64, uint8-uint64, float, double, byte), it must default intialize to zero, `0`.
-Char is by default U+0020 or ' '.
+Char is by default U+0000 or '\0'.

 string is `""`.
 bool is `false`
-raw pointers are `nullptr`
-shared and unique pointers must be explicitly intialized!
+raw pointers are `nullptr` //however the compiler will give a warning for uninitialized pointers!
+Just because you can doesn't mean you should fancy, shared, and unique pointers must be explicitly intialized!

 #### Struct Intialization
 In a struct you can intialize in place: